-The period from 2015 -2017 has been a time of new challenges, continued success and new milestones for Saheli.
+The period from 2017 -2018 has been a time of new challenges, continued success and new milestones for Saheli.

 As announced by the Enfield Council in 2015, our Core Funding was discontinued and we continue to look for alternative funding.
-The trustees have agreed to use our reserves to continue the service we provide to our service users over the past two financial years.
+We have been successful in securing some funding from ROSA - Women to Women Fund and MOPAC to continue to provide support to vulnerable women.

-Our services have assisted a number of women and their families and made a significant impact in the local community.
+Our services have assisted women and their families from wider communities and made a significant impact in the local community.
 The number of clients we served saw a marked increase in referral primarily due to our effective counselling services to help victims of domestic violence and mental health problems and ongoing Support, Advice & Information.
 Several other organisations in our borough during this period has also closed services, which increased our referrals.